Are you an imposter? – Imposter Syndrome

 What are skills

 A skill is the knowledge and ability that enables us to do something well.
 There are many definitions of skills but I like this one because it highlights the importance knowledge plays.
-But although knowledge is valuable, on its own it has limitations.
+Although knowledge is valuable, on its own it has limitations.
 For example, knowing the steps to the Argentinian Tango doesn’t mean you will be able to dance it.
 Knowledge is theoretical, whereas skills are practical.
 There is arguably no better place to see how skills are learned than Strictly, the BBC’s hugely successful dance show.
 Celebrities with differing abilities are given a dance that they need to perform each week, the process they go through is however always the same, and involves practice, practice and more practice.

 What is knowledge